top of page

 • Digital Coordinator: A dedicated digital coordinator will be available by phone throughout the day to answer any questions and provide remote support.

-• GroupMe Messaging: A GroupMe text message thread has been set up to facilitate communication.
-Through this platform, you can connect with other trainees, trainers, and coordinators to ask questions, share updates, and collaborate in real time.
+• GroupMe Messaging: A GroupMe text message thread set up to facilitate communication.
+Through this platform, participants can connect with other trainees, trainers, and coordinators to ask questions, share updates, and collaborate in real time.

 Brandi training.JPG